AriFordsham/GHCWiki/newtype-wrappers.md

 This solves the abstraction problem for `Data.Map`: The library author only exports `NT a b -> NT (Map k a) (Map k b)`, but not NT a b -\> NT (Map a v) (Map b v)\`.

+All this amounts to exposing explicit System-FC coercions to the programmer; and that is precisely what we want to do.

+- Explicit, because `Age` and `Int` really are different types, and so we can't silently convert between them.
+- Explicit, so that we can control precisely which coercions are available (via export lists), and thus control abstraction.

 Of course with an `NT` data type, it is possible to define this type class, e.g.